CelesteGiraffe/Hardstuck/Hardstuck/docs/PLUGIN.md

 Primary implementation under `Hardstuck/src/` (API-focused):

-- `src/backend/ApiClient.cpp` — HTTP client wrapper and API integration (important for front-end)
+- `src/backend/ApiClient.cpp` — HTTP client wrapper and API integration (important for front-end; see https://github.com/CelesteGiraffe/Hardstuck-frontend)
 - `src/backend/HsBackend.cpp` — backend logic and game-event handlers (where telemetry is collected)
 - `src/payload/HsPayloadBuilder.cpp` — constructs payloads sent to external services
 - `src/history/HistoryJson.cpp` — local history persistence (matches/training data)
 - `src/settings/SettingsService.cpp` — settings and configuration used by backend pieces

-UI files exist (`src/ui/*`, `IMGUI/`) but the overlay/front-end UI is not functional in this submission.
+UI files exist (`src/ui/*`, `IMGUI/`) but the overlay/front-end UI is not functional in this submission (the official companion frontend that pairs with this uploader is available at https://github.com/CelesteGiraffe/Hardstuck-frontend).

 Support libraries and UI code are in `IMGUI/` (lots of ImGui helpers and controls).